Hafren Forest: Present day use

 Although the forest still produces timber for Natural Resources Wales, it has also developed as a wildlife habitat and as a tourist attraction.
 The red kite is seen in the area, along with many other birds, plants and animals.
 There are numerous footpaths, and many bridleways that are popular for mountain biking and horse riding.
 Published walks include "The Source of The Severn", "Severn Breaks its Neck" and "The Blaenhafren Falls".

 The Wye Valley Walk finishes at Rhyd y Benwch in the forest.

-A quarry in the forest is used "explosion studies" by Aberystwyth University's Combustion Physics Group.
+A quarry in the forest is used for "explosion studies" by Aberystwyth University's Combustion Physics Group.
 This quarry had previously been used by British Aerospace.

 Motor sport

 The forest is a popular location for many motocross and 4x4 championships and rally events.

 The forest is regularly used as a stage on the Wales Rally GB.
 In January 2013 BBC Top Gear used a Bentley Continental driven by Kris Meeke to cover the stage.